Polarimetry: determination of the chirality and optical purity of substances

 4. Interpretation of results – The measured angle allows the concentration and optical purity of the compound to be determined according to Biot's law.

-The rotation angle depends on several parameters: the wavelength of the light used, the concentration of the substance, the temperature and the length of the measuring tube.
+The angle of rotation depends on several parameters: the wavelength of the light used, the concentration of the substance, the temperature and the length of the measuring tube.

 Technical characteristics of polarimetry